CU-ADCL/SURI/RunCode.md

 julia> Pkg.activate(".")

 julia> Pkg.instantiate()
+```
 * Make sure this fork of [SatelliteDynamics.jl](https://github.com/WhiffleFish/SatelliteDynamics.jl) is installed and updated.
-* Currently due to SatelliteDynamics.jl dependency on [SOFA.jl](https://github.com/sisl/SOFA.jl), it only supports Unix systems (MacOS and Linux).
+* Currently due to SatelliteDynamics.jl dependency on [SOFA.jl](https://github.com/sisl/SOFA.jl), it only supports Unix systems (MacOS and Linux)
-```

 ### 3. Running a simulation